breakin/snestistics-homepage-staging/docs/tutorial-re2.md

 Remember that `Auto0119->Auto0015` returned with X indexing right after the two word values it had written at `$0100` and `$0102`?
 The short loop that follows will read values indirectly from `($02),y` and write them to `$0100,x`, calling `Auto0120->Auto0016` when done.

-My hunch was that `Auto0015` would set up part of the data needed by `NMI_vram_memcpy`, returning with X pointing where the data to be copied by it should go. `Auto0016` is then called to terminate the block of data.
+My hunch was that `Auto0015` would set up part of the data structure needed by `NMI_vram_memcpy` and returning with X pointing to the next location in that structure; where the actual values to be copied should go.
+Writing to `$0100,x` would then be used to insert tile values to be copied, followed by a call to `Auto0016` to terminate the structure.

-Let's step through a couple of iterations at `9DD3C3` to see where it pulls the data from.
+Let's step through a couple of iterations at `9DD3C3` to see where it pulls data from.

 ```
 Breakpoint 3 hit (1)